 First, the grated carrots are placed in paper towels before adding to the cake batter, which helps absorb extra moisture.
 Secondly, the egg whites are beaten separately from the yolks, and then folded in at the end.

 - Almond Flour – For a lighter texture, I recommend using sifted blanched almond flour, not almond meal.
+This gives a nice fluffy texture, even with the high moisture

 - Carrots – You will need 2 cups shredded carrots, which is about 6 medium.
 Grate the carrots and place in a double layer of paper towels to soak up extra moisture before adding to the cake batter.
+The grated carrot adds structure, a bit of sweetness, and moisture.

 - Spices – Achieve a classic carrot cake flavor, just like Mom’s, using a robust combination of cinnamon, cloves, ginger, and nutmeg.
 If you have it on hand, a little dash of cardamom would also be lovely.